puppetlabs/puppet-docs/source/puppet/4.10/services_agent_windows.markdown

 ![the right click menu, with run as administrator highlighted][rightclick]

-This will ask for UAC confirmation:
+This prompts it to ask for UAC confirmation:

 ![UAC dialog][uac]

 #### Remotely

-To run Puppet agent remotely on any number of systems, you should use Puppet Enterprise's orchestration tools.
-For info, see the Puppet Enterprise manual [page on triggering Puppet runs][].

 Open source Puppet users can install [MCollective][] and [the puppet agent plugin](https://github.com/puppetlabs/mcollective-puppet-agent) to get similar capabilities, but Puppet doesn't provide standalone MCollective packages for Windows.

 ## Disabling and re-enabling Puppet runs

+Whether you're troubleshooting errors, working in a maintenance window, or simply developing in a sandbox environment, you may need to temporarily disable the Puppet agent from running.

 You can prevent Puppet agent from doing any Puppet runs by [starting a command prompt with elevated privileges][running] and running `puppet agent --disable "<MESSAGE>"`.
 You can re-enable it with `puppet agent --enable`.

-If Puppet agent attempts to do a configuration run while disabled --- either a scheduled run or a manually triggered one --- it will log a message like:
+If Puppet agent attempts to do a configuration run while disabled --- either a scheduled run or a manually triggered one --- it logs a message like:

     Notice: Skipping run of Puppet configuration client; administratively disabled (Reason: 'Investigating a problem 5/23/14 -NF'); Use 'puppet agent --enable' to re-enable.